elismit01/stats220/README.md

 3. I'm now doing a Bachelor of Science in Psychology and Statistics

 ### About me (professionally) 🖋️ :
-**you can find my professional history of my LinkedIn!
+**You can find my professional history of my LinkedIn!
 Just click here:**
 [My LinkedIn](www.linkedin.com/in/eli-smit-148743234)